 Prior to the cutting operation, make sure the material you are going to cut.
 If the material to be cut is expected to generate harmful/toxic dust, make sure the dust bag or appropriate dust extraction system is connected with the dust outlet tightly.
 Wear the dust mask additionally, if available.

-- Before starting to sew, confi rm that the saw blade has attained full-speed revolution. - Should the saw blade be stopped or made an abnormal noise while operating, promptly turn OFF the switch? - Always take care in preventing the power cord from coming near the revolving saw blade. - Using the Circular Saw with the saw blade facing upwards or sideways is very hazardous.
-Such uncommon applications should be avoided. - When cutting material, always wear eye protection. - When finished a job, disconnect the plug from the receptacle.
+- Before starting to saw, ensure that the saw blade has reached full speed revolution. - Should the saw blade be stopped or made an abnormal noise during operation, turn off the switch immediately?

+- Always take care in preventing the power cord from coming near the revolving saw blade. - Using the circular saw with the saw blade facing upwards or sideways is very hazardous.
+Such uncommon applications should be avoided. - When cutting materials, always wear protective glasses. - When fi finished with a job, pull out the plug from the receptacle.